lleewwiiss/Distributed-Tensorflow-Template/README.md

         super().__init__(config)

   ```
-- Update the create model function to build the graph for your model architecture.
+- Update the create model function in this script to build the graph for your model architecture.
 ```python
 def _create_model(x: tf.Tensor, is_training: bool) -> tf.Tensor:
     """